Skip to content

 • Test your site loading speed on 3G connections

-For restaurants, this might mean prioritising your menu and booking system on mobile.
-Fitness studios should ensure class schedules and booking forms are thumb-friendly, whilst retailers need streamlined product browsing and checkout processes.
+For restaurants, this might mean putting your menu and booking system first on mobile.
+Fitness studios should keep class schedules and booking forms thumb-friendly.
+Retailers need streamlined product browsing and checkout.

 Byter DigitalWeb Services